msjimc/GeneMatrix/Program/scripts/README.md

 python PartitionFinder.py \data\analysis

-where __PartitionFinder.py__ is the script file with it's path and __\data\analysis__ is the location of the folder with the phylip formatted alignment in it along with the partition_finder.cfg configuration file.
+where __PartitionFinder.py__ is the script file with its path and __\data\analysis__ is the location of the folder with the phylip-formatted alignment in it along with the partition_finder.cfg configuration file.